-Learn more with this helpful guide to the If We Were Villains characters with a summary and review to improve your reading experience of this popular novel.
+Learn more with this helpful guide to the If We Were Villains characters to improve your reading experience of this popular school-set novel and make it easy to learn who’s who.

 There are seven main characters in If We Were Villains, also known as “the players,” who are studying in their fourth and final school year at Dellecher Classical Conservatory in Broadwater, Illinois in 1997, as the main events occur.